corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-contract.md

 * Returns silently if it accepts the transaction proposal.

 {{< note >}}
-As mentioned in the [Write the state](write-the-state.md) tutorial, the above is Corda source code and is therefore written in Kotlin.
+As mentioned in the [Modify the state](modify-the-state.md) tutorial, the above `ContractState` interface is Corda source code and is therefore written in Kotlin.
 {{< /note >}}

 ## Controlling IOU evolution